5 End Of Lease Cleaning Hacks

 Focus on Kitchen and Bathroom

-These are rooms that are often left grimy, particularly in shared accommodation.
+Most people spend a significant amount revitalizing their living room, kitchen and bathroom are often left grimy, particularly in shared accommodation.
 Frequently used bathrooms sprout mildew and mould, particularly in between tiles and on shower screens.
 A build-up of soap scum can also make it seem an impossible task to cut through and bring the bathroom back to best, but there is hope!
 Supermarket bathroom cleaning products have vastly improved and can dissolve mould and soap scum in minutes, but be sure to follow the instructions, wear gloves and keep the room well ventilated.

 Kitchens can, at first glance, be seen as clean, but closer inspection can yield issues.
 If a refrigerator is part of the lease, it needs to be odour free and sparkling, and tenants often forget to give the oven a good clean too.
 Kitchen bin areas, including the floor, can also become heavily stained and stinky, whilst overstuffed and rarely cleaned pantries can house weevils and other nasties.
 Be sure to strip back every cupboard and storage space in the kitchen and give empty and cleaned pantry cupboards a quick spray with insecticide.